Skip to Main Content

 AND

-Abstract: happy OR happiness OR enjoy* or satisfaction
+Abstract: happy OR happiness OR enjoy* OR satisfaction

-And select Scholarly Journals from the Source Type
+And select Scholarly Journals from the Source Type.

-There are 43 results, and five of them look really good.
 In some articles, you notice they refer to mood rather than happiness or joy.

 Modifying your search strategy